Could skipping breakfast be the secret to clear skin?

 - Don’t break a fast with carbs – Save your carb-heavy meals for dinner.
 Carbs are bound to spike your insulin levels, so if you can consume them at night and in one sitting you’ll have fewer carb cravings.
 Plus you can ride that post-carb high right into a great night’s sleep

-- Carb Quality Matters – The carbs you consume are the largest determining factor behind insulin levels.
+- Carb Quality Matters – The carbs you consume are the largest determining factor behind insulin levels and overall gut inflammation.
 While intermittent fasting, it can be tempting to break a fast with a pizza.
 Try to stick to skin-friendly starches like sweet potatoes or white rice instead of bread or pasta

 - See if you can hit some 20+ hour fasts – Studies have shown that the sweet spot for lowering insulin levels happens between the 18-21 hour mark.
 16 hours is great, but if one day a week you can push through to 20+ hours your skin will thank you for it

 Above all else listen to your body and your skin – Intermittent fasting isn’t for everyone, and for some people the stress of intermittent fasting can cause acne.
 If you’re not feeling it, don’t do it.
 You don’t need to fast to eliminate acne.
 Focus on your diet, exercise, and reduce stress.

 Fasting can be one of the most powerful tools possible for tackling the root causes of acne.
 It can limit inflammation, decrease insulin resistance, and fight free radicals.
 In addition to its skin-clearing benefits, intermittent and prolonged fasting has a host of positive health effects from anti-aging to decreasing the risk of certain cancers.
 I personally feel more focused, energized, and calm when I utilize intermittent fasting – not to mention my skin dramatically improves when I incorporate it into my daily life.